mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 3.0.2 - 07/05/2018 =

+* New - Add extra log message "Start process_payment for order ..."
+* Fix - Fix "Uncaught Error: Call to undefined function wcs_order_contains_renewal()" when users don't have WooCommerce Subscriptions installed
+* Fix - Improve condition(s) for disableMollieOnPaymentMethodChange, make sure not to disable payment methods on checkout (because of is_account_page() false positives, bug in WooCommerce)
+* Fix - Improve is_available() check for minimum/maximum amounts, better check renewal payment amounts

 = 3.0.1 - 17/04/2018 =